jeffmcclure/lot/README.md

 * New item Loot Genie, when held in inventory your loot is automatically picked up and put into your inventory;  available from Witch via quest or purchase.
 * When a monster dies, and there is no loot, the corpse is not clickable and cannot be opened
 * Killed monsters disappear shortly after death to improve visibility and reduce memory/processing
+* Conversation options with NPCs that lead to quests are prefixed with green [Quest] text

 ### Multi-player Focused
 * Quests shared with party